Pyprohly/reddit-api-doc-notes/docs/api-reference/account.rst

 Set preference settings for the logged in user.

+This endpoint expects JSON data.

-Returns the updated preferences.
+Returns the updated preferences, as you would get from `GET /api/v1/me/prefs`.

 For boolean values, a string that starts with `0` or `F` or `f` is treated as falsy.

-.. csv-table:: API Errors
+.. csv-table:: API Errors (variant 1)
    :header: "Error","Description"
    :escape: \

-   "BAD_NUMBER","E.g., when setting the `numsites` preference to a non-number or outside the valid range (1 to 100)."

-.. csv-table:: API Errors
-   :header: "Error","Description"
-   :escape: \

    "USER_REQUIRED","you must login"
+   "JSON_PARSE_ERROR","The JSON provided was invalid."

 .. seealso:: https://www.reddit.com/dev/api/#PATCH_api_v1_me_prefs